 She put the following question to the pensions minister Steve Webb, who is filling in for Iain Duncan Smith:

 ‘The honourable gentleman began his contribution this afternoon by talking about overcrowding…part of the problem is ‘empty nesters’, elderly people whose families have grown up.
 If the principle behind this bedroom tax is…to move people on to smaller units, why does it not apply to pensioners?’

 Far from saying that the bedroom tax should be extended to pensioners, Thornberry was exposing a further injustice in this wretched policy.

 What reason can the government possibly give for excluding older people which does not also apply to disabled people?
 That older people are more likely to vote Conservative, perhaps?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.